run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

     ```

     1. These are example parameters.
-Copy the actual parameters from from `Settings | General | Researcher Authentication` as described above.
+Copy the actual parameters from `Settings | General | Researcher Authentication` as described above.

     You can verify that the flags have been incorporated into the RKE cluster by following the instructions [here](https://rancher.com/docs/rancher/v2.x/en/troubleshooting/kubernetes-components/controlplane/) and running `docker inspect <kube-api-server-container-id>`, where `<kube-api-server-container-id>` is the container ID of _api-server_ via obtained in the Rancher document.